thomas-code1/aws-k8s-cluster/README.md

-# Deployment of a K8S Cluster on AWS
+# Deployment on AWS of a K8S Cluster with a NFS server

-Infrastructure:
+Infrastructure provisioning:
 - Terraform deployment (terraform/)

 Configuration:
 - Installation of Ansible requirements (ansible/roles/)
-- Execution of cluster_k8s playbook (ansible/)
+- Execution of deploy-k8s-cluster.yml playbook (ansible/)